 DXP lays the framework for a new digital experience.
 It utilizes many best-of-breed solutions to ensure customers get the best experience in their interaction with a brand’s service or product.
 It is a dynamic and mind-blowing platform.
 It optimizes the digital customer journey alongside proper management of content by companies.
-Composable DXPs can not be considered an individual products or an item.
+Composable DXPs cannot be considered an individual product or an item.
 Rather it is all-encompassing owing to a side-by-side partnership with APIs and other microservices developments.

 In an interview with Agility CMS, Douglas Karr explained DXP as a digital experience platform.
 He said, ‘DXP offers an incredible opportunity to personalize the experience and tailor it to the user.
 So that you can increase that engagement, increase that conversion rate, and give them the information that they need when they are looking for it.’
 The interview is available here.
 The trend in the world expands daily toward subsuming innovative schemes and platforms.
 Composable DXP is an excellent example of such an innovative platform.

 Over the years, we have had Monolithic DXPs in the orbit of business and marketing.
 However, unlike the composable DXPs, which hinge upon composability, these Monolithic DXPs could not incorporate all available in the composable DXPs.